lee2sman/now/README.md

 ## Spring 2023

-Built [Gas gallery archive](https://gas.gallery), with Caleb Stone, with help from Andrew LeClair.
+Published [Gas gallery archive](https://gas.gallery), with Caleb Stone, with help from Andrew LeClair, a commission by Gas's Director Ceci Moss.
+See more info on the ongoing [Archiving Artist-Run Spaces project](https://leetusman.com/archiving-artist-spaces/).

 Leading a workshop on archiving artist-run spaces at [ISEA 2023](https://isea2023.isea-international.org/) in Paris.